How To Format Google Sheet Cells

 In this guide, we’ll show you how to format Google Sheet cells using various techniques and tools.
 We’ll cover the basics of formatting, including:

-* Aligning text and numbers (See Also: How To Do Sums In Google Sheets)
+* Aligning text and numbers (See Also: How To Wrap Text In Google Excel Sheet)

 * Changing font styles and sizes